 Henry Chong: Exactly.
 In completely different fields of endeavor, you’ll see the same core principles popping up, whether it’s basketball or running a hedge fund.
 I was reading yesterday about Vipassana meditation, and just reading about it I go, “Huh, I know that there is something there just because it has lasted a long time.”
-So is a big that is on a best-seller list and that was released this year — there is a 50-50 chance it will be still in the best-seller list next year.
+So if a book that is on a best-seller list and was released this year — there is a 50-50 chance it will be still in the best-seller list next year.
 Who knows?

 But if a book was around for 100 years and people are still reading it, the chances are people will still be reading it in 100 years.
 So just the fact that something has lasted already means that there is, at some level, some element of truth.
 And for most things, it’s never 100%.
 There are some core that is true, and just reading about the Vipassana, I was really interested.
 Because in many of the things that it says is exactly the same as what a lot of the stoics said for example.